paragonie/chronicle/docs/03-cross-signing.md

 1. Obtain your server's public key.
 This can be obtained by visiting `/chronicle`.
-2. Send your public to the person who operates the other Chronicle and request access as a client.
+2. Send your public key to the person who operates the other Chronicle and request access as a client.
 3. Configure cross-signing on your client.
 4. (Optional) set up a cronjob that runs `bin/scheduled-tasks.php` regularly.